Demi Lovato's Sister Just Called Out Haters Body-Shaming Demi In Such A Passionate Way

 In the video, an incensed Dallas goes on a 30-second rant about how media outlets should refrain from making body-shaming comments about her sister.
 She also talks about what a “beautiful” and “strong” person Demi is.

 “Ya know what?
 Here’s another thing.
 I’m just saying.
-To all the f*cking tabloids out there right now calling my sister fat, go f*ck yourself because she’s the most beautiful, strong, amazing person that I’ve ever met in my entire life,” Dallas said in the video.
+To all the f**king tabloids out there right now calling my sister fat, go f**k yourself because she’s the most beautiful, strong, amazing person that I’ve ever met in my entire life,” Dallas said in the video.
 “And everyone — why are you making my sister’s body the topic of your conversation?
-Go f*ck yourself.”
+Go f**k yourself.”

 “I’m sorry, my sister is beautiful, she’s alive, she’s conquering a lot of really hard sh*t,” she continued.
 “So.
 Bye.”